kubernetes-sigs/gateway-api/site-src/guides/http-request-mirroring.md

 [filters](../api-types/httproute.md#filters-optional).
 This guide shows how to use this feature.

-Mirrored requests will must only be sent to one single destination endpoint within this backendRef, and responses from this backend MUST be ignored by the Gateway.
+Mirrored requests will only be sent to one single destination endpoint within this backendRef, and responses from this backend MUST be ignored by the Gateway.